 The data in this report are presented in the following tables.
-CDI SIR or incidence rates are provided for all hospitals that reported 12 months of data for the reporting period.
+CDI SIR or incidence rates are provided for all hospitals that reported 12 months of complete data for the reporting period.

 What is in the technical notes?
 The Technical Notes contain information on the data sources, definitions, quality assurance and control, data presentation and statistical analyses associated with this report.